-7.8.
+7.7.7.8.
 In countries with limited educational or industrial infrastructure, special training should be fostered to achieve the required competence.
 The training of maintenance personnel may be augmented by periods of secondment to manufacturers' establishments or detachment to construction or commissioning crews.

-7.9.
+7.8.7.9.
 When a new nuclear power plant becomes operational for the first time, some of the personnel will probably be inexperienced and a very resource intensive period of staff training will be conducted.
 During this initial training period, the operating organization should provide additional support to the plant.
-The services offered by reactor vendors for the training of operators and by component manufacturers for the training of technicians and maintenance personnel should be used and may be supplemented by the services of research and development organizations and of
+The services offered by reactor vendors for the training of operators and by component manufacturers for the training of technicians and maintenance personnel should be used and may be supplemented by the services of research and development organizations and of consultant organizations offering training services.

-7.10.
+7.9.7.10.
 In the long term, the operating organization should consider how it might influence the training and qualification system.
 It should establish good relations with local educational institutions and encourage the development of courses especially adapted to the needs of nuclear power plant operation.

-7.11.
+7.10.7.11.
 In providing external services for training of the plant personnel, the operating organization should consider such resources as reactor vendors, manufacturers of the nuclear equipment, other nuclear utilities, consulting companies and international organizations.
 Training provided by external organizations should be evaluated to ensure that it meets the needs for the job and that its quality is consistent with the standards of the operating organization.